pdx-cs-sound/course-notes/04-filters/02-resampling.md

 ## Resampling — Sample Rate Conversion

-* Given: A signal at some fixed sampling rate *s*
+* Given: A PWM sequence at some fixed sampling rate *s* representing a signal *f*

-* Wanted: A signal at some different sampling rate *r* that represents *the same signal*
+* Wanted: A PWM sequence at some different sampling rate *r* that represents *the same signal f*

 * Obvious approach: drop or duplicate samples to get the new rate